SamuelTheManuel/CS2450/README.txt

 The program will run your instructions given by the chosen .txt file and prompt you to enter any needed inputs after a read instruction is processed.

+To change the colors of the GUI, click File > Color Preferences.
+This will open up a menu showing the current colors and the options available.
+Simply select the one you'd like to change and pick a color from the menu.
+Click "Reset to Default" to change the colors back to the default UVU colors.

 example.txt :
 -------------------------------------------------------------
 +1009